code16/sharp/docs/guide/authentication.md

 ### Global authorization gate

-A simple way to restrict access to Sharp is to define the `useSharp` global Gate (typically in your `AppServiceProvider`):
+A simple way to restrict access to Sharp is to define the `viewSharp` global Gate (typically in your `AppServiceProvider`):

 ```php
 class AppServiceProvider extends ServiceProvider